 NetObjects Fusion components are automatically available when you install NetObjects Fusion.
-These 11 components appear on the NetObjects Fusion Components toolbar in Page view.
-Ten of these Page components are discussed in this chapter; the Form Handler component is discussed in "Submitting Responses as Plain Text" on page 403.
+These components appear on the NetObjects Fusion Components toolbar in Page view and all apart from the Form Handler component are discussed in this chapter; the Form Handler component is discussed in "Submitting Responses as Plain Text" on page 441.

-In addition, you can download third-party components, such as NetObjects Fusion Connector for Macromedia ColdFusion and NetObjects Fusion Components for IBM HotMedia.
+In addition, you can download third-party components.
 Depending on their type, third-party components are installed in the appropriate place in NetObjects Fusion.
-Additional component toolbars become available in Page view when you install a third-party Page component.
+Additional component toolbars become available in Page view when you install a third-party Page component and can be displayed in the Component Manager.
 For information about third-party components, visit Online view.